Marketing Yourself on LinkedIn

 LinkedIn is a popular tool that can help you advance your career, promote your qualifications, and conduct a career search.
 If you are looking to strengthen your skills to move forward in your current career, or perhaps to change career direction, consider continuing your lifelong learning journey by completing a college degree program.
 For maximum flexibility, earning an online degree can be a good option for continued education.

 As an accredited university, Walden University offers bachelor’s, master’s, and doctoral degree programs online.
-In addition, Walden provides career services to help students with their job and career searches, including strategies for effectively using LinkedIn.
+In addition, Walden provides career planning and development to help students with their job and career searches, including strategies for effectively using LinkedIn.

 If you are a working professional, earning an online degree from an online school means not having to take a break from your career.
 Walden University’s flexible learning platform lets you complete online classes at a pace that works for you.